-In this episode, Jackie D’Elia introduces the new co-hosts for the rethink.fm podcast: Cathi Bosco and Monique Dubbelman.
+In episode 1 of season 3, Jackie D’Elia introduces the new co-hosts for the rethink.fm podcast: Cathi Bosco and Monique Dubbelman.
 The podcast continues in a new format, focusing more on design and user experience, both in and outside the WordPress ecosystem.
 Please find the transcript of the podcast at the bottom of this post.

 Listen to Episode 1